 * On 23 July 1999, one of the original ARLs, the single O-5A IMINT-only machine, was operating under low-visibility conditions in support of "anti-narcotic" operations in Colombia when it flew into a mountainside.
 All on board, including both US Army and Colombian military personnel, were killed.
 The incident revealed both the use of the aircraft in low-profile military operations and the US involvement in the guerrilla war in Colombia.

 At the time of the crash, the Army had a total of eight ARLs, plus a DASH-7 used for flight training and another used as a technology demonstrator.
-The ARL that crashed was the single O-5A IMINT variant, while of the other seven, two were updated EO-5B SIGINT variants and five were EO-5Cs.
+Of the surviving seven, two were updated EO-5B SIGINT variants and five were EO-5Cs.
 Three of the EO-5Cs were deployed to Korea to keep an eye on North Korean military activities north of the demilitarized zone.
 The US Congress provided funds to replace the 0-5A that was lost and a new EO-5C has been delivered to the US Army.
-The fleet is expected to remain in service up to 2017.

 * During the 1970s, DHC officials began to consider development of a commuter airliner with 30 to 40 seats that would plug a gap between the 19-seat Twin Otter and the 50-seat DASH-7.
 The DASH-7 was used as the basis for the "DHC-8" AKA "DASH-8", as the new aircraft was designated, with the DASH-8 featuring a cut-down airframe and twin engines.
 For powerplants, DHC selected the new PWC PT7 turboprop engine, which would actually go into production as the PW100 series.